 The Barcamp takes place between the lectures.
 The special thing about this is that the participants design their own program.
 Everyone can come to the front and propose a session.
 This can be a question on the topic of social media or blog.
 Or someone explains how Pinterest works properly.
 There is no right or wrong.
 The only important thing is: the participants have enough time to exchange ideas.
 They should go home with even more knowledge and good contacts at the end.

 The Corporate Blog Barcamp, on the other hand, is a pure barcamp.
 There are no lectures.
-Instead, the program is designed by the participants themselves.
-The sessions here are very focused on the overall topic of the blog.
-The Corporate Blog Barcamp will take place for the second time on November 5, 2020.
-Last year we had topics such as how to properly set up Google Search Console.
+Instead, the programme is designed by the participants themselves.
+The sessions here are very focused on the overall topic of blogs.
+The Corporate Blog Barcamp will take place for the second time on 5 November 2020.
+Last year we had topics such as how to set up Google Search Console correctly.
 The agency that manages the Ritter Sport Blog gave insights behind the scenes.
-Leefke from RAIDBOXES talked about what good posts need to look like to convert.
-I am very excited to see what topics will be suggested this year.
+Leefke from Raidboxes talked about what good postshas to look like in order to convert.
+I am very excited about the topics that will be proposed this year.

-Here's a question I'm sure you're already sick of hearing: Will Blog4Business take place despite "Corona"?
-Some WordCamps have already been cancelled...
+A question that you surely can't hear anymore: Will Blog4Business take place despite "Corona"?
+Some WordCamps have already been canceled...

 Currently, I see no reason for alarm.
 I constantly monitor the information from the Robert Koch Institute (RKI).
 I consider their instructions and recommendations to be authoritative.
 I have coordinated with the Dortmund Chamber of Industry and Commerce, which is a co-organiser of Blog4Business .
 We agree that the event will take place as planned.